Installation¶

 https://github.com/newstrangeworlds/fastchem.
 If git is available on a

-computer, the repository can be simply cloned with
+computer, the repository can simply be cloned with

 git clone https://github.com/newstrangeworlds/fastchem